oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/la-dashboard-creation/dashboard.md

 ## Task 2: Create a Metric widget for CPU and Memory Utilization
+This metric widget will provide user with details about CPU and memory utilization for node name 10.20.10.167 in the Kubernetes cluster
 1. Click on the **Create Metric Widget**

   ![create-metrics-widget](images/createmetricwidget11.png)